How city status can increase the value of your home

 Growth can mean big changes for your current home’s property value or the cost of homes near you in a big city.
 There are many different pieces to the home value puzzle, most of which are widely known.
-For instance, no one expects Phoenix, Arizona property to be as expensive as living near Broadway in New York City.

 City services: unexpected insurance

 As towns grow larger and areas become incorporated, there’s an increased demand for services.
 This can lead to growth in local police and firefighter forces, subsidized by city taxes.
-The transition to a full blown city often includes a shift from pure volunteer firefighters and other services to paid, professional services.
+The transition to a full-blown city often includes a shift from pure volunteer firefighters and other services to paid, professional services.

 Police, firefighters, EMTs and other emergency service providers offer an extra layer of insurance for your home and health.
 The better the quality of service, the more likely it will positively impact your property value.

 Part of the home value assessment when getting a home equity loan, is impacted by the value of the homes around you, and growing cities often develop new homes to accommodate the influx of buyers.
 Again, cities can be a great place to live due to the high value of real estate in highly serviced areas.